-We've written about caffeine before from a hydration point of view.
-Pretty much all credible sports scientists agree it can boost performance.
+Pretty much all credible sports scientists agree caffeine can boost performance.
 It appears that the most measurable benefits that come from caffeine ingestion are most relevant during longer bouts of continuous endurance exercise.

 But, in reality, there are few sports where it’s not used to try to improve energy levels, focus, concentration and even power or speed.
 Suffice to say that it’s certainly something worth considering if you’re looking for an additional edge in your endurance racing and training and you’re not using it already.

 So, we asked our friends over at TrueStart Performance Coffee for their take on how caffeine can help you boost your performance and the evidence they have unearthed to support that...

 Caffeine benefits for athletes

 1. TRAIN & RACE HARDER